mgifford/drupal-security/src/server.rst

   # CentOS
   $ yum upgrade

+Note that this for Ubuntu/Debian you may want to manually use apt-get dist-upgrade from time to time.
+It is `more disruptive`_ than apt-get upgrade because it may install or remove packages.

 It is very useful to have a service like `Nagios`_ monitoring your production server to alert you if any problems arise.
 The configuration of Nagios can be quite complex, but it can be setup alongside your web application or on a